chenzhaiyu/abspy/README.md

 ## Citation

-If you use abspy in a scientific work, please cite:
+If you use abspy in a scientific work, please consider citing it:

 ```bibtex
 @article{chen2021reconstructing,